w666/yakv/README.md

 ### Parameters

-`maxStorageSize`: Optional.
-Max number of key/values.
+`maxStorageSize`: (_Optional_) Max number of key/values.
 Default value is 1000000.

-`defaultTTL`: Optional.
-TTL for values if not set on create.
+`defaultTTL`: (_Optional_) TTL for values if not set on create.
 Default value is 60000.
 Value is in milliseconds.

-`port`: Optional.
-Port to listen to.
+`port`: (_Optional_) Port for a RESTful API server.
 Default value is 8080.

 ### Create And Start Server

-To create new storage with default parameters
+To create new storage with default parameters:

 ```typescript
 const server = new KVServer();